abagames/literate-diff-viewer/docs/pinclimb/README.md

 <br>

 Take a look at the template on the right side of the screen. `title` and `description` are variables to set the game title and description, `characters` define the pixel art displayed on the screen, and `options` are variables to put the game settings.
 These variables will be set later.
+See a reference of [char()](https://abagames.github.io/crisp-game-lib/ref_document/modules.html#char) and [Options](https://abagames.github.io/crisp-game-lib/ref_document/modules.html#Options) for more information.

 The `update` function describes the logic of the game.
 The `update` function is called 60 times per second to draw the game screen, respond to mouse operations, etc.